guillemroma/perx_challenge/README.md

 (5) rails db:seed<br>

-The seeds will provide an admin (user_type: "corporation") and 6 clients (user_type: "client")
+Seeds will ccreate an admin (user_type: "corporation") and 6 clients (user_type: "client")

 ## App's design and architecture<br>

 ### Authorization
-Authorization is based on user_type ("client" or "corporation"). "client" user_type is only allowed to access its own dashboard, claim its rewards and check its memberhsip.
-On the other side, "corporation" user_type can: (1) create new clients and edit existing ones, (2) create new transactions, (3) view client's points and transactions and (4) delete clients
+Authorization is based on user_type ("client" or "corporation").

+* A "client" user_type is only allowed to (1) access her own dashboard, (2) claim her rewards and (3) check her memberhsip.
+* A "corporation" user_type can: (1) create new clients and edit existing ones, (2) create new transactions, (3) view client's points and transactions and (4) delete clients

 ### Models and its use

-* **Point**: Keeps track of a given user'aggregated points from the current month and the prior one.
+* **Point**: Keeps track of a given user's aggregated points from the current month and the prior one.
 Points are refreshed yearly.
 * **Reward**: Keeps track of a given user's rewards.
-Rewards are refreshed daily, monthly, quarterly, yearly or never, depending on the reward.
+Rewards are refreshed daily, monthly, quarterly, yearly, depending on the reward.
-* **Membership**: Keeps track of a given user's current membership type.
+* **Membership**: Keeps track of a given user's membership type.
 Memberships are refreshed yearly.
-* **Trasnaction**: Keeps track of a given user's transactions
+* **Transaction**: Keeps track of a given user's transactions records.
-* **PointRecord**: Keeps track of a given user's point at the end of every year.
+* **PointRecord**: Keeps track of a given user's points, at the end of every year.
 Records that belong to different years than the current one and the prior one, are destroyed.
-* **TierControl**: Keeps track of the membership type (current and prior year) of given user.
+* **TierControl**: Keeps track of the membership type (in the current and in the prior year) of given user.
 * **CreateAirportLoungeControl**: Only exists for those user's who earned the '4x Airport Lounge Access' reward.
 The model keeps track of the remaining accesses at any given time.
-Records are removed once there are no more accesses remaining.
+Records are removed once there are no more remaining accesses.
 * **RewardElegible**: Keeps track of a given user's elegibility for any single reward.
+Reward Eligible is refreshed monthly, quarterly, yearly or never, depending on the reward.

 ## Next steps<br>
 How can it be improved?